Jasonw-cs/Jasonw-cs.github.io/_posts/2025-09-04-Resolving-Liquid-Syntax-Error.md

     - Notes
 ---

-# Jekyll-Specific Markdown
-Front Matter
-Every Jekyll post or page must start with YAML Front Matter, enclosed by triple-dashed lines.
-This defines metadata like layout, title, date, categories, and tags.

-Using Liquid in Markdown
-Jekyll processes Liquid tags and objects within our Markdown files before converting them to HTML.
-This allows for dynamic content.

 # Resolving the "Liquid Syntax Error: 'for' tag was never closed"

 I encountered this error because 1 included examples of Liquid syntax (specifically {% for ... %}) directly in a Markdown list without escaping them.
 Jekyll attempted to parse these incomplete for tags, leading to a build failure.